 Purgatorio 21 and 22 were intensely focused on epic poetry, poetry with a social mission to record the history of a whole people and transmit their cultural values.
 Since Purgatorio 23 and the meeting with Forese, the focus has shifted to lyric love poetry: poetry centered on the interiority of one person, the lover/poet.
 Dante is heir to a vigorous lyric tradition that came to Sicily from Provence, moving up the Italian peninsula from Sicily to Tuscany.
 Dante now subjects this tradition to scrutiny.
 Those readers who would like to consult a synthetic overview of this tradition, see my essay “Dante and the Lyric Past”, in Coordinated Reading.

 In Purgatorio 24 and Purgatorio 26 Dante writes a historiography of the lyric tradition: what he says about other poets in these canti became the outlines of a literary history that has lasted to this day.
 You can pick up any history of Italian literature and you will find a chapter devoted to the dolce stil novo, a school of poetry Dante invents and baptizes in Purgatorio 24, verse 57.
 Dante’s opinions on fellow poets, as expressed in the Vita Nuova, Convivio, De Vulgari Eloquentia, and especially in the Commedia, long ago attained canonic status.
 Here is a chart in which I distill the major components of this history as expressed in Purgatorio 24 and 26.

-Bonagiunta was a poet of the Tuscan school and a follower of Guittone d’Arezzo.
-He wrote the sonnet Voi ch’avete mutata la mainera (cited in full below), in which he strongly criticizes Guido Guinizzelli of Bologna for “changing the manner of pleasing love poetry”.
-How, in Bonagiunta’s accusation, had Guinizzelli made the deplorable changes to the genre of love poetry?
+Bonagiunta da Lucca was a poet of the Tuscan school and a follower of Guittone d’Arezzo.
+He wrote the sonnet Voi ch’avete mutata la mainera (cited in full below), in which he accuses Guido Guinizzelli of Bologna of “changing the manner of pleasing love poetry”.
+How, in Bonagiunta’s accusation, had Guinizzelli made his deplorable changes to the genre of love poetry?
 He had, says Bonagiunta, inappropriately imported into the love lyric the philosophical wisdom of Bologna (“’l senno di Bologna” in the penultimate verse):